GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

 &nbsp;

-A _section_ is a block of memory that contains either program code or data.
-A code section can be executed by the CPU while a data one cannot.
+A _section_ is a block of memory that contains either program _code_ or _data_.
+A _code_ section can be executed by the CPU while a _data_ one cannot.
 With the `-d` command, non-executable sections such as _.data_ and _.bss_, debug sections, etc, are not displayed.
 On the other hand, `-D` displays assembly contents of all sections:
 ```
 $ objdump -D hello
 ```